Contrast sensitivity testing

 It is usually painless but manifests itself with blurry central vision, distortion or undulation of images, alteration of colours (washed-out or different appearance) and difficulty in reading.

 There are different options for treating macular oedema, depending on the patient and the cause of the oedema, as well as the degree of severity thereof.
-It’s fundamental to customise the best treatment in each case.
+It is fundamental to personalise the best treatment in each case.

 In some cases, using anti-inflammatory eyedrops may suffice.
 Another type of treatment is based on drug injections in the periocular area (around the eyeball) and intraocularly (injecting the medication into the eye).
 These drugs—corticosteroids or angiogenesis inhibitors—act locally on the macula to reduce inflammation and fluid extravasion.
-Laser photocoagulation is also useful to treat some cases of macular oedema by “sealing” the points where the fluid is escaping.
+Laser photocoagulation is also useful in the treatment of some cases of macular oedema by “sealing” the points where the fluid is escaping.
 Finally, in some cases vitreoretinal surgery is required to treat traction macular oedema, where there is tissue on the surface of the retina responsible for changing the macula.

 The different prevention strategies will depend on the cause of the macular oedema.